dnutanix/style-guide-checker/README.md

 2. **Update the configuration** in `.styleguide.yaml`
 3. **Document new rules** in this README
 4. **Ensure backward compatibility** with existing documents

-## 📄 License

-This style checker is part of the TC Phoenix documentation project and follows the same licensing terms as the rest of the project.